-Resolutions 11, 12 and 13 - Issue of Shares
+Resolutions 14, 15 and 16 - Issue of Shares

-Ordinary Resolution 11 in the Notice of AGM will renew the authority to allot the unissued share capital up to an aggregate nominal amount of £1,630,835 (equivalent to 6,523,340 shares, or 10% of the Company's existing issued share capital on 25 May 2022, being the nearest practicable date prior to the signing of this Report (or if changed, the number representing 10% of the issued share capital of the Company at the date at which the resolution is passed).
+Ordinary Resolution 14 in the Notice of AGM will renew the authority to allot the unissued share capital up to an aggregate nominal amount equal to 10% of the aggregate nominal amount of the Company's issued share capital on 5 June 2023, being the nearest practicable date prior to the signing of this Report (or if changed, the number representing 10% of the issued share capital of the Company at the date at which the resolution is passed).
 Such authority will expire on the date of the next AGM or after a period of 15 months from the date of the passing of the resolution, whichever is earlier.
 This means that the authority will have to be renewed at the next AGM.

-When shares are to be allotted for cash.
-Section 551 of the Companies Act 2006 (the "Act") provides that existing shareholders have pre-emption rights and that the new shares must be offered first to such shareholders in proportion to their existing holding of shares.
+When shares are to be allotted for cash, Section 551 of the Companies Act 2006 (the "Act") provides that existing shareholders have pre-emption rights and that the new shares must be offered first to such shareholders in proportion to their existing holding of shares.
 However, shareholders can, by special resolution, authorise the Directors to allot shares otherwise than by a pro rata issue to existing shareholders.
-Special Resolution 12 will, if passed, give the Directors power to allot for cash equity securities up to 10% of the Company's existing share capital on 25 May 2022 (or if changed, the number representing 10% of the issued share capital of the Company at the date at which the resolution is passed), as if Section 551 of the Act does not apply.
-This is the same nominal amount of share capital which the Directors are seeking the authority to allot pursuant to Resolution 11.
+Special Resolution 15 will, if passed, give the Directors power to allot for cash equity securities up to an aggregate nominal amount equal to 10% of the Company's share capital on 5 June 2023 (or if changed, the number representing 10% of the issued share capital of the Company at the date at which the resolution is passed), as if Section 551 of the Act does not apply.
+This is the same nominal amount of share capital which the Directors are seeking the authority to allot pursuant to Resolution 16.
 This authority will also expire on the date of the next Annual General Meeting or after a period of 15 months, whichever is earlier.
 This authority will not be used in connection with a rights issue by the Company.